 The lack of any O. mykiss observations in the Ven 5 study site immediately below the LNF confluence was unlike prior results, when fish were observed in 23 of 24 sampled units in 2006, in 14 of 25 units in 2007, and in 12 of 16 units in 2008.
 Divers also noted that even arroyo chub were absent or rare in most Ven 5 units, despite being common in previous years and in the LNFnew study site just upstream.
-The cause for this lack of fish is unknown, however divers noted what appeared to be an increased amount of fine sediments in this reach, possibly due to the effects of erosion from the Ojai Quarry, the lack of flushing flows over the winter of 2008-2009, or a combination of these two factors.
+The cause for this lack of fish is unknown; however divers noted what appeared to be an increased amount of fine sediments in this reach, possibly due to the effects of erosion from the Ojai Quarry, the lack of flushing flows over the winter of 2008-2009, or a combination of these two factors.
 The cooler inflow of the LNF (at 70.4°F) at the top of the Ven 5 study site appeared to have a minor effect on the mainstem water temperature.
 Above the LNF at noon the mainstem water temperature was measured at 73.9°F, whereas immediately below the confluence the mainstem temperature was 73.5°F. Although cold seeps were not evident in the Ven 5 study site, a large pool at the bottom of the reach was highly stratified in 2009, as also noted in 2007 (but was not stratified in 2008).
 The highest recorded water temperature of this survey was made immediately upstream of this pool (at 81.3°F in late afternoon), but bottom temperatures throughout the pool were up to 12°F cooler.
-Despite the cooler bottom temperatures (oxygen levels were not measured) and abundance of deep water (>5 ft) and instream cover, no O. mykiss were observed (only chubs and sunfish).
+Despite the cooler bottom temperatures (oxygen levels were not measured in this pool) and abundance of deep water (>5 ft) and instream cover, no O. mykiss were observed (only chubs and sunfish).
+It should also be noted that this pool is heavily used by local residents and fishing equipment is sometimes present.

-Of final note was the apparently heavy infestation of black-spot disease on O. mykiss fry and juveniles in the LNF study sites in 2009.
+Also observed was an apparently heavy infestation of black-spot disease on O. mykiss fry and juveniles in the LNF study sites in 2009.
 Black-spot disease (caused by a sub-dermal parasite) is relatively common in southern and central California streams and was previously noted in the Ven 5 study site, the LNF study sites, and in most of the Matilija Creek study sites above Matilija Dam (except in the Upper NF Matilija Creek) in the 2006-2008 surveys.
 In 2009, however, the black spotting on many O. mykiss in the two LNF sites was particularly intense, and suggested a possibly heavier infestation than in previous years.